 In order for oats to be really effective, you’ll have to have at least three servings.

 Substitute fish for chicken or beef as often as possible.
-Fish also has oils that are beneficial for reducing cholesterol.
+Fish also has oils that are beneficial for lowering cholesterol.

 Other healthy oils are olive, canola, peanut, and corn oils.